 What Type of Dehumidifier Will You Use?

-There are actually four different types of dehumidifier and they are all suited to particular types of jobs.
-For instance, desiccant varieties are highly effective in cold climates, but they don’t work as well around high temperatures.
+We utilize four different types of dehumidifiers that are all suited to particular jobs.
+For instance, desiccant varieties are highly effective in cold climates but don’t work as well around high temperatures.
 For this reason, they are better used in mostly uninhabited areas like crawlspaces and basements.
 The type of machine that we use will depend entirely on what materials are being dried and their current condition.
 The final decision can be made after a thorough inspection.

 Do You Monitor the Drying Process?

-Yes, the dehumidifiers and other drying machines will be checked on a regular basis, if it does turn out that they need to be left operational for some time.
+The dehumidifiers and other drying machines will be regularly checked for drying progress.
 Often, the technicians have to wait for the affected space to be entirely dry before they can start cleaning and repairs.
-It may be that they leave you for several evenings, with instructions about how to work around the blowers and dryers while they are not onsite.
+They may leave you for several evenings with instructions about working around the blowers and dryers while they are not onsite.